avast/wanna-ml/docs/reference/project.md

 ---

 # WANNA project

-WANNA project settings set some basic values about your project.
+WANNA project settings set some generic information about your project.

 `wanna_project` section of the yaml config consists of the following inputs: